 If you have to change the date of your visit, you must advise us of the change before you go, in order that we can inform estate staff.
 Similarly, if you change your vehicle or the members of your party change, please let us know.

 When we have provided you with the code, do not pass the code to any third party, as doing so without us being able to confirm vehicle details to the estate will jeopardise continuity of winter vehicle access.

-The blue padlock has a 4-digit code (see illustration).
+The blue padlock has a 4-digit code (see photo).
 To operate the padlock:

 The gatekeeper is not available to provide advice or assistance during the winter access period and you should not contact the gatehouse.
-You should also consider the potential implications of freezing conditions on the operation of the padlock and take any appropriate precautions.
+During the winter, the padlock can get frozen solid, so it is worth being prepared with de-icer or anti-freeze as a precaution.

 During the summer season (end of March to end of October) vehicle access is available to everyone, though controlled by a gate-keeper and subject to a number of conditions.
 You do not need to advise Mountaineering Scotland if you wish to visit the glen during the summer access period.